 The Motorcycle: Design, Art, Desire

-From 28 November, this world-exclusive exhibition, only in Brisbane, will showcase the art, design and history of one of the most iconic objects of the last 150 years, the motorcycle.
+Until 26 April, this world-exclusive exhibition, only in Brisbane, will showcase the art, design and history of one of the most iconic objects of the last 150 years, the motorcycle.

 Featuring more than 100 innovative and influential motorcycles from the 1860s to present day, ‘The Motorcycle: Design, Art, Desire‘ will consider the iconic vehicle from the perspective of social history, popular culture, design and technology, tapping into the appeal of this enduring object of design and art, and looking at the motorcycle’s past, present and future.